 Coming with version 1.1.0, Power BI Sidetools exports your data into Excel with only one click.
 Then you can setup pivot tables, add theme & graphics, macros and do whatever you want.
 You can even generate a paginated report.
 Next time you will open this file from Power BI Sidetools, it will be refreshed and you will keep all the setup you did previously.
 Super quick and super efficient in few steps.

-You may have a look at this blog post about Power BI Sidetools before : https://thebipower.fr/index.php/power-bi-sidetools/
+Have a look at this blog post about Power BI Sidetools and download it in the ‘Setup’ chapter : https://thebipower.fr/index.php/power-bi-sidetools/

 Create an Excel file connected to the pbix file